CodeWizardsDev/wizard-blips/README.md

 # Features
-- 🧨 QBCore Ready (OTHER FRAMEWORKS ON THE WAY!)
+- 🧨 QBox, QBCore and ESX Ready (OTHER FRAMEWORKS ON THE WAY!)

 - 🗒️ Customizable Blip Name
 - 🗒️ Customizable Blip Display (Show On Map, MiniMap Or Both)